emarmolsanchez/EISAcompR/README.md

 ## getEISAcomp

 This is the main function used to calculate exon/intron split estimates and compute transcriptional and post-transcriptional components of each gene, as well as to infer the significance of each regulatory component independently.
 The pipeline is implemented for two-group contrast (tipically control vs treated) and includes the possibility of user-defined batch correction.
 Users must prepare their exon/intron counts, design and batch (optional) matrices including data for same number of selected samples.
+In the event that design matrix includes additional columns other than sample name (1st) and group assignment (2nd), these will be considered as independent batch effects.
+If no batch correction needs to be implemented, please only use a two-column design matrix.

 This function requires seven arguments:

 + Exonic raw counts (genes in rows and samples in columns).
 + Intronic raw counts (genes in rows and samples in columns).
-+ Design matrix with two columns (1st = sample names; 2nd = group assignment).
++ Design matrix (1st = sample names; 2nd = group assignment + any other additional columns with batch effects).
 + Boolean to compute optional outlier capping correction or not (TRUE/FALSE).
 + Boolean to perform filtering based on expression criteria to remove lowly expressed genes (TRUE/FALSE).
-+ Batch matrix with as much columns as additional batch effects to be included for correction (optional)
 + Percentage of samples showing minimum expression threshold for filtering (50% by default).
 + counts-per-million (CPM) expression threshold for filtering lowly expressed genes (1 CPM by default).